TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > And go where?
 I don't think I quite know how to be anywhere else but here anymore.
 With a lick of paint and a thorough cleaning, this could be a lovely little house.
 And I can hardly leave - after all, who would ever want to think of Hell without Hope?

+## Summary

+As you may have seen, even with my shoddy writing, the characters and the story are amazingly well done.
+They are all archetipical.
+Not sure the writers aimed at this or not, either way they have achieved a feet not often seen.
+In fact I don't think I have witnessed such literaly depth since The Lord of The Rings.
+Truly if a story could/should continue, this is one I would like to experience.

+Now that I am done writing this, which took me at least 60 hours spread over 2 months I have to say, I loved every moment of it.
+Loved every character, even Astarion, because every one of them, had some lesson hidden embededd into them.
+Every one of them stood for something.
+Somehow I can't help but cry when I re-read their stories.
+Who they are, what they have done and why.
+It feels so real.
+While it wasn't that deeply integrated
+Karlach's story touched me the most.
+Maybe because on some level I had a similar journey.

+However, even though it isn't even really part of the main narrative, I truly believe, the story of Hope and Raphael is by far the best one of them all.
+In fact I think, it is one of the best if not the best piece of writing
+I have ever had the pleasure to enjoy.

+With this, thank you Larian Studios and a special thanks to all the writers!
+You all have done something spectacular!